 You might need to be brutal and give up things you don’t necessarily want to, like smoking, a takeaway coffee or nights out.
 However, giving up unnecessary items really can help you get money in your bank.

 If you have cut right back, got the best deals and still can’t see anywhere to save, you might want to look for government support.
 In the UK this is managed by the Department for Work and Pensions (DWP) in the US it’s known as Welfare and is handled at a Federal level via TANF (Temporary Assistance For Needy Families) You may be eligible to claim benefits.
 If you’re British you may want to use this benefits calculator to see what you could be entitled to, or American citizens can head to this welfare calculator.

-Another option, of course, is to find a higher paid job or start something on the side to earn you some extra money.
+Another option, of course, is to find a higher-paid job or start something on the side to earn some extra money.

 Where Can I Get Advice

 You can get advice on debt from Citizens Advice in the UK or in the US with the National Debt Line.
 This is a free service available to everyone who is feeling overwhelmed by debt or who needs help out with it.
 They will help you to find ways to manage your debt, pay it off and deal with it.
 You will also be able to get any advice on whether you may be eligible for government help and benefits.